splunk/public-o11y-docs/_includes/gdi/available-aws.rst

-.. note:: For trace monitoring see :ref:`get-started-apm`.
+.. note:: For trace monitoring see :ref:`apm-gdi`.

 You can collect metrics and metadata from the following AWS services: